Doan Outlaws: Bucks County, Pennsylvania in 1776

-Timeline
+Criminal history

 In the fall of 1770, Moses Doan left his home in anger after an argument with his father Joseph Sr. A few days later he saved the family of the young girl he loved from an Indian attack, but his subsequent declaration of love for her was rebuffed.
 Around this time he joined a small band of local Indians of the Wolf clan of the Lenni Lenape tribe.
 It is believed that he stayed with them for several months, hunting and engaging in feats of strength with them which he always won.

-In 1774 Moses enlisted his brothers, Aaron, Levi, Mahlon, Joseph and his cousin Abraham to his gang.
+In 1774, Moses enlisted his brothers Aaron, Levi, Mahlon, and Joseph as well as his cousin Abraham to his gang.
 A handwritten note by Etta Holloway, great-granddaughter of Joseph Doan, tells the story of the outlaws this way:

 They were all of the Quaker faith and did not believe in war.
 The new government levied a tax upon Joseph, Sr., the father of the Tory Doan boys, confiscated his farm, threw his wife, 3 daughters and youngest son off of the land, jailed Joseph Sr. for non payment of taxes and branded him on his hand as a criminal.
 This was the given reason for the start of the notorious group known as the Tory Doans.

 However, the Pennsylvania Archives date the forfeiture of Joseph Doan's home as August 13, 1782, after the conclusion of the Revolution, and 10 months after the Doan gang robbed the treasury at Newtown.

-In July 1776 Moses and Levi met with General William Howe and offered themselves as spies.
+In July 1776, Moses and Levi met with British General William Howe and offered themselves as spies.
 Moses earned the nickname "Eagle Spy".

-In July 1776, most able-bodied men marched off to war, leaving the area unprotected.
+By this time most able-bodied men had marched off to war, leaving the area unprotected.

-On August 27, 1776, Moses Doan informed General Howe of the unprotected Jamaica Pass and helped Howe defeat Washington at the Battle of Long Island.
+On August 27, 1776, Moses Doan informed General Howe of the unprotected Jamaica Pass, helping Howe defeat George Washington's army at the Battle of Long Island.

-On December 25, 1776, Moses may have delivered this note to Colonel Rahl's headquarters: "Washington is coming on you down the river, he will be here afore long.
+On December 25, 1776, Moses may have delivered this note to Colonel Johann Rahl's headquarters: "Washington is coming on you down the river, he will be here afore long.
 Doan".
-Colonel Rahl never read this note, and Washington kept the element of surprise.
-He was able to cross the Delaware River with the Continental Army and handily win the pivotal Battle of Trenton.
+Colonel Rahl never read the note, however, and Washington kept the element of surprise.
+He was thus able to cross the Delaware River with the Continental Army and handily win the pivotal Battle of Trenton.

-On 6/15/1778 Joseph Doan Sr was listed as a traitor (relisted on 11/28/1783), along with 200 other men.
-Aaron Doan, Mahlon Doan and Moses Doan were listed as traitors on a 7/30/1778 supplemental list.
+On June 15, 1778, Joseph Doan, Sr. was listed as a traitor (and later relisted on November 28, 1783), along with 200 other men.
+Aaron Doan, Mahlon Doan, and Moses Doan were listed as traitors on a July 30, 1778 supplemental list.